 - 1).
 The feed mill must meet good manufacturing practices (GMP) for feed production.
-The feed mill must be licensed through the Food and Drug Administration (FDA) if medicated feeds are produced. - 2).
+The feed mill must be licensed through the Food and Drug Administration (FDA) if medicated feeds are produced.
+Verify that the feed mill is registered with FDA and/or has documented GMPs for feed production. - 2).
 Diets must be formulated, produced, and fed to prevent all signs of nutritional deficiency and to promote good health and normal maintenance and growth.
 Companies should consider the recommendations of the National Research Council (NRC), as well as other currently available information when formulating diets.
 Formulations should be reviewed by a poultry nutritionist. - 3).
-Feeder and watering space must meet manufacturers' recommendations or good poultry
+Feeder and watering space must meet manufacturers' recommendations or good poultry husbandry practices.

-- husbandry practices.
 Feed and watering systems must be sited and adjusted in height as the birds grow so that these systems are easily accessible by all birds. - 4).
 All feeding and drinking systems must be checked for proper operation on a daily basis.
-The company must have a written water sanitation program to control bacterial growth in the drinker system. - 5).
-Feed intake and water consumption must be monitored.
+The company must have a written water sanitation program to control bacteria and mold in the drinker system. - 5).
+Feed intake and water consumption must be routinely monitored.